Alex-Genovese/floatversion/README.md

 yes
 ```

-The use of transfer file will enable variables to  be passed:
+The use of a transfer file will enable variables to be passed:

 ```fish
 ╭─xxx@garuda in repo: floatversion on  main [$]